 Promising ‘A Better Deal,’ Democrats try to rebrand party

 BERRYVILLE, Va.
-(AP) — Promising “A Better Deal” for American workers, Democratic Party leaders rolled out a new agenda with a populist pitch on Monday aimed at winning back the working-class voters they lost to President Donald Trump in November.
+(AP) — Promising “A Better Deal” for American workers, Democratic Party leaders rolled out a new agenda with a populist pitch on Monday as they sought to bounce back from their losses in November and look ahead to the 2018 midterms.

 “Too many Americans don’t know what we stand for,” said Senate Minority Leader Chuck Schumer of New York.
 “Not after today.”

 The Democrats’ new platform has three overarching goals: raising wages, lowering costs for families, and giving working Americans better skills for the 21st century economy.